modoboa/modoboa/doc/getting_started/integration.rst

 If you want to use this feature, you must first install those components::

-  $ easy_install python-ldap django-auth-ldap
+  $ pip install python-ldap django-auth-ldap

-Then, all you have to do is to modify the `settings.py` file:
+Then, all you have to do is to modify the *settings.py* file:

 * Add a new authentication backend to the `AUTHENTICATION_BACKENDS` variable, like this::